UBCEnvision/UBCEnvision.github.io/blog/_posts/2018-01-31-writing-abstracts.md

 1)	Introduction

-  p{
-  a.
-Background – provide an overview of the topic and existing research }
+  - Background – provide an overview of the topic and existing research

-  b.
-What is the gap in knowledge?
+  - What is the gap in knowledge?
 What are you trying to find out?
 Why did you perform the research?

-  c.
-What is the research question?
+  - What is the research question?

 2)	Research methods: what did you do?
 How was it done?